Statue of Glenn McGrath

 Glenn McGrath is a 2009 statue by artist Brett "Mon" Garling.
 The work is installed in Tom Perry Park in Narromine, a town in the Orana region of New South Wales, Australia.
 The statue commemorates former Australian Test cricketer, Glenn McGrath.
 McGrath grew up in Narromine where he first played cricket.
-He holds the world record for the highest number of Test wickets by a fast bowler and is fourth on the all-time list.
+He is fifth on the all-time test wickets list.

 The statue was commissioned by Narromine Shire Council at a cost of $70,000.
 The statue was unveiled on 6 June 2009 in the presence of both McGrath and Premier of New South Wales Nathan Rees.